MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementConfigurationPolicyTemplateSettingDefinition.md

   - `[WindowsInformationProtectionAppLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionAppLearningSummary
   - `[WindowsInformationProtectionNetworkLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionNetworkLearningSummary
   - `[WindowsMalwareInformationId <String>]`: The unique identifier of windowsMalwareInformation
+  - `[WindowsQualityUpdateProfileAssignmentId <String>]`: The unique identifier of windowsQualityUpdateProfileAssignment
+  - `[WindowsQualityUpdateProfileId <String>]`: The unique identifier of windowsQualityUpdateProfile

-OCCURRENCE `<IMicrosoftGraphDeviceManagementConfigurationSettingOccurrence>`: deviceManagementConfigurationSettingOccurrence
+`OCCURRENCE <IMicrosoftGraphDeviceManagementConfigurationSettingOccurrence>`: deviceManagementConfigurationSettingOccurrence
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[MaxDeviceOccurrence <Int32?>]`: Maximum times setting can be set on device.
   - `[MinDeviceOccurrence <Int32?>]`: Minimum times setting can be set on device.
 A MinDeviceOccurrence of 0 means setting is optional

-REFERREDSETTINGINFORMATIONLIST <IMicrosoftGraphDeviceManagementConfigurationReferredSettingInformation\[]>: List of referred setting information.
+`REFERREDSETTINGINFORMATIONLIST <IMicrosoftGraphDeviceManagementConfigurationReferredSettingInformation[]>`: List of referred setting information.
   - `[SettingDefinitionId <String>]`: Setting definition id that is being referred to a setting.
 Applicable for reusable setting

-## RELATED LINKS

 ## RELATED LINKS